 THE THIRD ACT: The Expansion

-In order to maximise the reach of this campaign we created a guerilla marketing approach that connected the individuals from the 13 countries with the ones in Western Developed countries.
+In order to maximize the reach of this campaign we created a guerilla marketing approach that connected the individuals from the 13 countries with the ones in Western Developed countries.
 The idea consisted in sending mural templates to the 13 countries and integrate an art activity to educational programs, which would encourage individuals both students and local art influencers to express themselves on the mural.
-Once completed the murals would be taken down and shipped to Vienna, Austria where all 13 of them would be placed side by side in an installation for the Summit Against Human Trafficking.
+Once completed, the murals would be taken down and shipped to Vienna, Austria where all 13 of them would be placed side by side in an installation for the Summit Against Human Trafficking.
 When all the murals come together, they would form the City of Secrets.